 If the victim of deceptive sales or business practices is considered an “at-risk” individual under Colorado law, the defendant may face sentencing enhancement.
 At-risk individuals include people with a disability and elders who are 70 or older.
 Deceptive sales fraud of $500 or more from an at-risk victim is a class 3 felony, with penalties including up to 12 years in prison and a fine of up to $750,000.3

 Under the CCPA, a conviction for promoting a pyramid promotional scheme is a class 1 misdemeanor.4 A pyramid scheme is a fraudulent investment scheme where people are induced to giving money with a promise that they will make more money.
 However, the scheme is only funded by increasing the number of investors, where no products are sold and no investments are made.
-The penalties for promoting a pyramid scheme include up to 18 months in jail and a fine of up to $5,000.
+The penalties for promoting a pyramid scheme include up to 364 days in jail and/or a fine of up to $1,000.

 In addition to criminal charges filed by the district attorney or attorney general, deceptive business practices can expose an individual to civil liability.
 The use of deceptive advertising or other deceptive trade practices may be a violation of the CCPA, which provides for civil penalties.

 Victims of consumer fraud may also be able to file a civil action to seek the amount of actual damages, triple the amount of damages if the deception was intentional (“treble damages”), as well as the cost of reasonable attorney’s fees.5

 In Colorado, it is a criminal offense under CRS 18-5.5-102 to use a computer for the purpose of devising or executing any scheme to defraud.
-Accessing a computer or computer system to commit theft may be charged as a misdemeanor or felony, depending on the damage or value of the theft.
+Accessing a computer or computer system to commit theft may be charged as a petty offense, misdemeanor or felony, depending on the damage or value of the theft.
 Penalties for computer crime as a class 3 felony include 4 to 12 years in prison and a fine of up to $750,000.